 The album’s commercial success no doubt pleased both Sony and Wang’s father, although the singer has gone on to disown it and savage its middle-of-the-road approach.
 I first came across the album, which was my introduction to the singer, shortly after it came out whilst exploring the heavily-Taiwanese San Gabriel Valley.
 To be honest, I was pretty ambivalent.
 Although I have a rule against listening to music with wind chimes (and the windchimes dutifully kick in on track one), I didn’t find it especially unpleasant, nor especially memorable — the sort of audio wallpaper you might expect to hear at a BlackBall, Cha Time, or 85°C. I did like Wang’s voice albeit not enough to follow her career.

 - Stages Of Flying

 JOANNA & 王若琳 AND THE ADULT STORYBOOK

-Although Start From Here played it safe by offering up a polite collection of modern-day standards, as a songwriter and composer, it had left Wang frustrated.
-With her father again producing, she composed a collection of original material and presented it to Sony, who apparently weren’t impressed and insisted on yet more covers.
+Although Start From Here played it safe by offering up a polite collection of modern-day standards, as a songwriter and composer, it apparently left Wang frustrated.
+With her father again producing, Wang composed a collection of original material and presented it to Sony who apparently weren’t impressed and insisted on another collection of covers.
 A compromise was reached between the artist and the label, which in 2009 released the covers album, Joanna & 王若琳, and the collection of originals, titled The Adult Storybook and credited to “New Tokyo Terror.”

-What, exactly, Sony’s objections were to The Adult Storybook are somewhat hard for me to imagine — as the songs are performed in a style pretty much in keeping with Joanna’s then polite jazz-pop on which she’d built her following — although a mere glimpse at the titles is enough to suggest the presence of an artist with an uncommon viewpoint.
+What, exactly, Sony’s objections were to The Adult Storybook are somewhat hard for me to imagine — as the songs are performed in a style pretty much in keeping with Joanna’s then polite jazz-pop on which she’d built her following — although the titles enough are enough to hint at the emergence of an artist with an uncommon viewpoint.